saragarrofe/saragarrofe/README.md

 - 🚀 Currently diving into React and TypeScript
 - 🧩 Love working with people to build cool stuff
 - 🏔️ Big fan of hiking
-- 🐕 Loving my dog Shera all day
-- 📚 Avid reader and always up for a good book
-- 🎉 Quality time with friends is a must (life is more than just coding!)

 Check out my latest projects and contributions!